nuket/xavr/README.md

 =====

 tl;dr: **X-AVR** is an XCode template for generating `AVR C` projects.
+The plan is to also add support for `AVR C++` and `Arduino` projects, with full support for all the Arduino classes.

+At that point, I'll probably rename the project and break all your inbound links. :)

 **X-AVR** is a python script which uses the installed `avr-gcc` and `avrdude` to generate and install an XCode `TemplateInfo.plist` file.